-Press the rotary TUNE control and BASS will display.
-Turn the TUNE control to the right or left to increase or decrease the Bass tones.
+Press the rotary TUNE control knob and BASS will display.
+Turn the TUNE control knob to the right or left to increase or decrease the Bass tones.

-Press the rotary TUNE control a second time and MID will display.
-Turn the TUNE control to the right or left to increase or decrease the Mid Range tones.
+Press the rotary TUNE control knob a second time and MID will display.
+Turn the TUNE control knob to the right or left to increase or decrease the Mid Range tones.

-Press the rotary TUNE control a third time and TREBLE will display.
-Turn the TUNE control to the right or left to increase or decrease the Treble tones.
+Press the rotary TUNE control knob a third time and TREBLE will display.
+Turn the TUNE control knob to the right or left to increase or decrease the Treble tones.

-Press the rotary TUNE control a fourth time and BAL will display.
-Turn the TUNE control to the right or left to adjust the sound level from the right or left side speakers.
+Press the rotary TUNE control knob a fourth time and BALANCE will display.
+Turn the TUNE control knob to the right or left to adjust the sound level from the right or left side speakers.

-Press the rotary TUNE control a fifth time and FADE will display.
-Turn the TUNE control to the right or left to adjust the sound level between the front and rear speakers.
+Press the rotary TUNE control knob a fifth time and FADE will display.
+Turn the TUNE control knob to the left or right to adjust the sound level between the front and rear speakers.

-Press the rotary TUNE control again to exit setting tone, balance, and fade.
+Press the rotary TUNE control knob again to exit setting tone, balance, and fade.

-RND/PTY Button (Radio Mode)
+MUSIC TYPE Button (Radio Mode)

-Pressing this button once will turn on the PTY mode for 5 seconds.
-If no action is taken during the 5-second time out, the PTY icon will turn off.
-Turning the tune knob within 5 seconds will allow the program format type to 4 be selected.
-Many radio stations do not currently broadcast PTY information.
+Pressing this button once will turn on the Music Type mode for 5 seconds.
+Pressing the Music Type button or turning the TUNE control knob within 5 seconds will allow the program format type to be selected.
+Many radio stations do not currently broadcast Music Type information.

-Turn the tune knob to select the following format types:
+Toggle the Music Type button to select the following format types: